tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 {{% summary %}}

-There are two identifying assumptions that should hold for exact matching to be valid:
+Two identifying assumptions should hold for exact matching to be valid:

 1. *Conditional Independence Assumption:* Given observed covariates *X*, there are no systematic differences between treated and untreated units.
 <br>